-Note: All students granted advanced standing, whether transfers or international medical school graduates must attend a minimum of the final two years of full-time study at NYCPM in order to satisfy requirements for the D.P.M. degree.
+Note: All students granted advanced standing, whether transfers or international medical school graduates must attend a minimum of the final three years of fulltime study at NYCPM to satisfy requirements for the D.P.M. degree, unless otherwise indicated.

-Requirements for Transfer Credit for Applicants who have earned a Doctoral Degree admission that are required of applicants to the first year class.
+Requirements for Transfer Credit for Applicants who have earned a Doctoral Degree

+To be considered for transfer credit for courses completed with a grade of B or higher, applicants holding a doctoral degree in a discipline corresponding to specific subject matter in the NYCPM curriculum must meet the same standards for admission that are required of applicants to the first year class.
 If accepted, any transfer credit awarded will be determined by the appropriate Dean in consultation with the Admissions Committee.
 Additional material such as course syllabi may be requested to determine eligibility for transfer credit.